yang-liu16/seminar/index.md

 ## Upcoming Events
 <body>
-<b>The seminar is temporarily suspended.
-We will resume in September. </b>
+<b>We are currently taking a break and will resume in September. </b>

 </body>